datachainlab/hyperledger-hip/HIPs/yui.md

     * Developers can design and implement the specific protocol for its cross-chain application, not limited to token transfer use cases.
 3. Cross-authentication
     * By relying on the on-chain verification of the other chain’s state, cross-chain communication can be achieved without any safety concern due to the behavior of off-chain actors
-    * This allows cross-chain message relaying not only to the trusted and privileged actors, but also to any actor that satisfies the ACL of the permissioned chain.
+    * This allows cross-chain message to be relayed not only to the trusted and privileged actors, but also to any actor that satisfies the ACL of the permissioned chain.
     * In addition, we aim to apply the method not only to the permissioned chains, but to the public chains as well.
 4. Avoid adding components that introduce additional trust (apart from individual blockchains)
     * Introducing such components may decrease the level of security of a system as it would be bounded by the lowest component in the system.